Vegetable Pate with Walnut and Garlic (Pkhali)

 2 lbs red beets, washed and stemmed

-2 1/2 cups packed fresh cilantro leaves and tender stems
+¾ cup roughly chopped fresh cilantro leaves and stems

 ¼ cup mayonnaise